JuliaDynamics/Agents.jl/docs/src/index.md

 To get started, please read the [Tutorial](@ref) page.

 !!! info "Latest news"
     Welcome to Agents.jl 3.0!
-In this major release we have full support for agent based models on _continuous_ space.
+In this major release we have full support for agent based models on [`ContinuousSpace`](@ref)!
 We also simplified some interfaces, see the [CHANGELOG](https://github.com/JuliaDynamics/Agents.jl/blob/master/CHANGELOG.md) for a full list of changes.

     There are also two new examples about the spread of COVID-19 using ABMs!